 How can I help?

 In addition to recognizing the signs of cardiac arrest and calling 911 immediately, you can help a victim of cardiac arrest by becoming trained in CPR and proper use of an AED.
-Henrietta Ambulance provides FREE CPR training to residents of Henrietta however the classes are open to everyone.
+Henrietta Ambulance provides FREE CPR training to full-time residents of Henrietta, Chili and Wheatland however the classes are open to everyone.

 For more information about cardiac arrest, visit the American Heart Association website.